newst4rt/Lyrify/CONTRIBUTING.md

 ## Final Notes

-Lyrify is still in its early stages, and as creator, it's one of my first official repositories built with the intention of meeting the standards of the GitHub community. .
-I truly appreciate your contributions — you’re awesome!
+This project is one of my first official repositories built with the intention of meeting the standards of the GitHub community.
+If something went wrong, it might be due to misunderstandings or mistakes.
+Just drop me an [email](mailto:130695d3-10e7-4c33-afc0-ca333ec1d1c0@newst4rt.anonaddy.me) or open issue if you encounter any problems or feel unsure about something.